 Mark separated from the AFP in 2011.
 Now a Clinical Psychologist, Mark holds a Master of Clinical Psychology and Bachelor of Psychological Science (Hons) from the University of Queensland.
-He is also a PhD candidate at UQ conducting ongoing research into the treatment of PTSD in police officers.

 Michelle Schlitter (Cooper), is a Learning and Development Specialist currently working for Centacare Community Services, a not for profit organisation servicing the Aged Care, Disability and Mental Health sectors.
 Michelle’s learning and development experience was established in an earlier role during her tenure with Queensland Police Service at Policelink and the Police Assistance Centre.

 Michelle is committed to supporting the family and friends of current and former police officers through her role with Blue Hope.